oracle-devrel/devo.tutorials/oci-query.md

 > Note that to reference a key containing a hyphen, you need to surround the entire expression with single quotes, then surround the hyphenated key with double quotes, e.g. `'data."ssh-url"'`.

 The basic [JMSEPath tutorial][tutorial] provides the tools you'll need to work with `oci`'s JSON responses.
 However, the `--query` flag doesn't provide perfect parity with the JMSEPath spec.
-The next article in this series will detail some of the differences, how to do more complex queries with `--query`, and also how to use an alternative, [jq], to parse as part of a piped command.
+The next article in this series will detail some of the differences you'll run into with more complex queries, and also how to use an alternative, [jq], to parse as part of a piped command.